 - Indian princess (School Dance dress without elastic sleeves)

-- Little Orphan Annie (Sunshine Dress with a collar)
+- Little Orphan Annie (Sunshine Dress with a collar and belt)

 - Dorothy or Alice in Wonderland (Sugar n Spice)